 Now, over one hundred years later, Metro Tiles are the biggest tile trend in the world.
 Why?
 Because although they carry the obvious vintage charm, they also look incredibly contemporary.
 With their defined bevelled edges, bold colours, and playful sheen, they look at home in any modern kitchen or bathroom setting.

 This interest in Metro Tiles has led to the creation of a whole host of different brick tiles; catering for a range of different styles.
 For example, for the Shabby Chic trend, there are these Rustic Metro Tiles.
 They have a warped, aged effect:

 Featured heavily in the likes of Ideal Home and Living etc, this trend celebrates both the beauty of the beach, and the style/design of maritime world.
 This culminates in a delightful cocktail of land and sea.
 The base colours are blue and white; taken from the stripes of a sailor's uniform.
 These two colours are used in abundance.
 For a textured blue, simulating the roughness and unpredictability of the ocean, try our Patchwork Mosaic Tiles:

 Once you have your background, you accessorize with nautical-themed objects: decorative beach huts, pebbles, shells, lighthouses, seahorses, starfish, buoys, anchors, compasses and ship wheels.
-Bring these things together, and you’ll have your very own nautical-styled, beach shack themed bathroom or bedroom; perfect for escaping to at the end of a hard day.
-For more maritime inspiration, check out our Nautical Niceties Pinterest Board.
+Bring these things together, and you'll have your very own nautical-styled, beach shack themed bathroom or bedroom; perfect for escaping to at the end of a hard day.